 - Agility in Technology and Process: Agility is at the heart of our approach and without it you would go through a transformation every few years.
 It is broader than just IT and impacts many business and operational processes.
 Few key concepts of planning for agility:

 - De-coupling.
-A large part of what makes changes hard, is the intertwined nature of most IT environments.
-Proprietary databases, older applications without outside interfaces, hard coded database calls in code, heavily customized but dated applications, etc. The solution is to de-couple the elements and create a modular, service oriented architecture.
-Data should be separated from logic, services, and user interaction allowing each tier to grow and evolve without requiring complete system re-write.
-For example, the biggest driver of transformation in the last few years has been the user experience and the need to support users in various mobile devices.
-A de-coupled architecture would allow UX overhaul using the same services and backend.
+A large part of what makes changes hard is the intertwined nature of most IT environments.
+Proprietary databases, older applications without outside interfaces, hard-coded database calls in code, heavily customized but dated applications, etc. The solution is to de-couple the elements and create a modular, service-oriented architecture.
+Data should be separated from logic, services, and user interaction allowing each tier to grow and evolve without requiring a complete system rewrite.
+For example, the biggest driver of transformation in the last few years has been the user experience and the need to support users on various mobile devices.
+A de-coupled architecture would allow a UX overhaul using the same services and backend.

 - Cloud and Infrastructure agility.
 The emergence of cloud services is making agile environments so much easier to implement.
 From an infrastructure perspective, you no longer need to invest in hardware resources for your worst-case load scenario.
 The ability to get just as much computing resources as needed on demand and scale as needed in a matter of minutes makes platforms like AWS and Azure very appealing.
 Many applications now offer only cloud-based versions and even the large players like Microsoft and Oracle are now pressuring all customers to get on the cloud versions of their applications.
 The ability easily to plug a cloud application into the environment is the ideal of agility.
 With a common security and authentication layer, the modern corporate application landscape is comprised of many different cloud applications being available to each user based on their role and integrated to a degree that makes the user experience as seamless as possible.